-Johan Reuter is one of the recurring guests at the Wagner in Budapest Opera Festival.
+Johan Reuter is one of the recurring guests at the Budapest Wagner Days.
 He has appeared at nearly every major opera house in Europe, in productions conducted by Marek Janowski and Sir Antonio Pappano, among others.
 He portrayed the chief god at the 2010 Bayreuth Festival, including in the Wanderer's scene.
 The Danish baritone first signed with the New York Metropolitan Opera in 2012, and then again in 2015.

 Zsolt Haja is a pillar of local opera performance in his home town of Debrecen.
 His career started after winning the 2006 József Simándy Singing Competition in Szeged and the Ferruccio Tagliavini International Singing Competition, as well as the special prize at Vienna's Hans Gabor Belvedere Singing Competition.
 At Müpa Budapest, he also sang in the Richard Strauss opera Capriccio, conducted by Zoltán Kocsis.

 Christian Franz is one of the most sought-after Wagnerian singers of our time and the creator of a great number of title roles in large-scale productions.
-"What he knows about the emotional nuance of singing is equivalent to the vocal technique of great actors,” wrote one critic after his portrayal of Tristan at the 2010 Wagner in Budapest Opera Festival.
+"What he knows about the emotional nuance of singing is equivalent to the vocal technique of great actors,” wrote one critic after his portrayal of Tristan at the 2010 Budapest Wagner Days.
 He made his début singing the music of Wagner at Bayreuth, one of its citadels, in 2001.
 In 2009, he also won over the audience at New York's Metropolitan Opera.

 Péter Kálmán is one of Hungary's internationally renowned opera singers.
 He spent a number of years with the Zürich Opera's world-famous company, and appeared at both the Salzburg Easter Festival and the summer Salzburg Festival.
 He has worked with such renowned conductors as Valery Gergiev, Marc Minkowski, Nikolaus Harnoncourt and Franz Welser-Möst.
 Recommended to join a recording cast by Cecilia Bartoli, he thus also partnered with Juan Diego Flórez and Ildebrando D'Arcangelo.